angelyoung24/productlandingpage/readme.txt

+This is for freecodecamp.
+The user story is below:

 User Story #1: My product landing page should have a header element with a corresponding id="header".
 User Story #2: I can see an image within the header element with a corresponding id="header-img".
 A company logo would make a good image here.
 User Story #3: Within the #header element I can see a nav element with a corresponding id="nav-bar".